Surgical Oncology Rotations and Breast Oncology Fellowship

-General surgery residents can participate in the Division's clinical and research endeavors by working on the Surgical Oncology service during their first, second, third, and chief years.
+General surgery residents can participate in the Emory Division of Surgical Oncology's clinical and research endeavors during their first, second, third, and chief years.
 Educational packets are distributed to junior and senior surgical residents and objective pre- and post-rotation-tests are given to determine the effectiveness of the training program and how much residents have learned.

-The mission of the Society of Surgical Oncology-approved Breast Fellowship Program at Emory is to teach evidence-based clinical care, encourage inquiry with a research-focused approach, develop leadership skills for future career opportunities and growth, and produce graduates that will become leaders in academic breast surgery and continue the international excellence that has distinguished the current program.
+The mission of the Society of Surgical Oncology-approved, one-year Emory Breast Oncology Fellowship is to teach evidence-based clinical care, encourage inquiry with a research-focused approach, develop leadership skills for future career opportunities and growth, and produce graduates that will become leaders in academic breast surgery and continue the international excellence that has distinguished the current program.

 Requirements and Application Process